josemariav/josemariav.github.io/index.markdown

 D.Phil. in Public policy, University of Oxford<br />
 M.P.A in Public Administration, Tsinghua University<br />
 M.A. in International Relations, University of Chicago<br />
-B.A. in Internatinal Relations, El Colegio de México
+B.A. in International Relations, El Colegio de México